yukiB/compare-sqlalchemy-speed/README.md

 This option has three types:

-- single: single insert with sqlalchemy ORM
+- single: single insert with sqlalchemy ORM (default)
 - multi:  multi insert with sqlalchemy ORM
 - core:   multi insert with sqlalchemy core